open-metadata/OpenMetadata/openmetadata-docs/content/v1.0.x/deployment/docker/volumes.md

     ...
 ```

-Once these changes are done in the docker-compose.yml file It should look simlarly in the below format
+Once these changes are done in the docker-compose.yml file It should look similarly in the below format

 ```commandline
 version: "3.9"